 Somewhere along the lines, people have said you must have been blogging for 3 months and have at least 500 followers before publishers will take your requests seriously, but I don’t think that’s the case.
 I received a number of ARC’s way before 500 followers, including one I received even before having a blog!

-Here is how I lay out my stats (and these are my real stats, don’t judge):
+Here is how I lay out my stats.

 Here is some information & statistics for my blog;